-In our opinion, the financial statements present fairly, in all material respects, the financial position of Pembroke Regional Hospital Inc. as at March 31, 2016 and the results of its operations, its remeasurement gains and losses and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Pembroke Regional Hospital Inc. as at March 31, 2017 and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.